-2 This data set has been contributed to the Journal of Statistical Education, http://www.amstat.org/ publications/jse/, by Professor Carolyn Cuff of Westminster College.
-Many of the questions in this project follow those outlined in her accompanying paper.
+2 This data set has been contributed to the Journal of Statistical Education by Carolyn Cuff of Westminster College.
+Many of the question in this project follow those outlined in an accompanying paper.
 Some of the variable names were shortened from the original.
-The data is census data for all crackers sold at this supermarket.
-Can you tell what the supermarket was?
+The data is census data for all crackers sold at this grocery chain.
+Can you tell what the chain is?